Mental-Noise/Broca/README.md

 This module is inspired by the [Doepfer A-138n](https://doepfer.de/a138n.htm) and uses some parts of the schematics of the [Befaco STMix](https://www.befaco.org/stmix/).

-While inspired by those modules, it is better at handling audio signals because of it's high quality components specifically designed for high quality audio applications.
+While inspired by those modules, it is better at handling audio signals because of the high quality capacitors it uses.

 ## Features

 - 4 mono channels with independent volume control
 - 1 output
 - 1 inverted output
-- High quality audio capacitors (Nichicon MUSE ES Bipolar)
+- High quality audio capacitors on the signal path (Nichicon MUSE ES Bipolar)
-- High quality audio amplifiers (Texas Instruments OPA4134)
+- Low ESR filtering capacitors on the power path
 - 4 HP
 - 0.005 mA +12V
 - 0.005 mA -12V